FrontierMods/Gunsmith/README.md

 The measures taken to address or overcome said limitations are referred to as *sanity checks*.
 This section goes on to review the checks in order to provide players with a greater understanding of using this mod.

-The author's hope is to be able to address these issues over time, either via the game engine or on the mod side.
+The author's hope is to be able to address these issues over time.

 ### Assembly Sequence